telescout/gruntly-website/src/pages/privacy.md

 ## 1. Introduction

 Welcome to Gruntly, a service provided by WeedyDidie LLC ("we", "our", or "us").
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy policy or our practices with regards to your personal information, please contact us at [Insert Contact Email].
+If you have any questions or concerns about this privacy policy or our practices with regards to your personal information, please contact us at support@gruntly.co.

 ---